Ralph K. Davies: Oil

 He was a director of Standard Oil Company of California in the 1920s–30s.
 He was the youngest person to become a director in Standard Oil's history.
 At 33, he became vice president of Standard Oil.
-After World War II he established Aminoil, a consortium of US independent oil companies, to engage on exploration and production offshore.
+After World War II he established American Independent Oil Company, a consortium of US independent oil companies better known as Aminoil, to engage on exploration and production offshore.

 J. Howard Marshall, another highly successful oil man of that generation, who worked with Davies at Standard Oil of California and who was Chief Counsel at the Petroleum Administration for War (see Politics below), regarded Davies as one of the best oil executives of his generation, "certainly the best I ever met."
-Davies was one of two people to whom Marshall dedicated his autobiography.
+Davies was one of two people to whom Marshall dedicated his autobiography (published over 20 years after Davies's death).

 Shipping

-From 1946 until 1971, when he died, he was chairman of the shipping company American President Lines.
+From 1946 until 1971, when he died, he was chairman of the shipping company American President Lines (APL).
+In 1952, Davies, backed by Signal Oil and Gas founder Samuel B. Mosher (who also backed Aminoil), successfully won a bidding process to privatize APL.
 Under his leadership, the company went from almost bankrupt to a shipping empire.
 During his term at American President Lines, he became a millionaire.